Printers come in a variety of general types with a variety of features available. You must know what your printer can do!

 A large network can have a LOT of printers.
 One day I counted the printers in the list of printers on the network at Roane State Community College.
 There were 188 printers on seven campuses scattered around east Tennessee!
 Be sure to pick a printer that is in a location you can get to!

-Unconnected printer: A grayed out printer icon means that the printer is not currently connected to the computer.
+Unconnected printer: A grayed out printer icon means that the printer is not currently connected to the computer or is turned off.

 Printer that is not accessible from your computer: You may have a printer installed that cannot be connected to your system at all.
 (This seems to be really hard to do with WinXP.)